cognesy/instructor-php

 Response Model

-You just specify a PHP class to extract data into via the 'magic' of LLM chat completion.
+Specify a PHP class to extract data into via the 'magic' of LLM chat completion.
 And that's it.

 Instructor reduces brittleness of the code extracting the information from textual data by leveraging structured LLM responses.

-Instructor helps you write simpler, easier to understand code - you no longer have to define lengthy function call definitions or write code for assigning returned JSON into target data objects.
+Instructor helps you write simpler, easier to understand code: you no longer have to define lengthy function call definitions or write code for assigning returned JSON into target data objects.

 Validation